A case study on how we wrote and designed our ebook from start to finish

 No one will pick them up consciously, but if you don’t fix them, they’ll leave an impression of a sub-par product.
 It's like with a luxurious product - insisting on a slightly darker shade of white or a 1 cm thinner device may seem like hair-splitting, but tiny things like this make a huge difference in how users perceive your product and how well it sells.

 We also decided to change the book’s cover.
-For the original cover, we used an image from the blog post (which we took from Unsplash) and made it more ebook-like.
+We used an image from the blog post (which we took from Unsplash) for the original covre and made it more ebook-like.

 After we created the ebook, we were no longer happy with the cover - it was plain, cheap, and a bit tacky.
 So we scoured the internet for inspiration (Dribbble, Amazon), created a few alternative designs, added a subheading, and chose the cover that aligned the most with our existing style.